lennokiki/vue-Flexible-sass/README.md

 # mobile-model

 This demo use taobao's flexiable layout style, and sass mixin to convert px to rem, it's very convenient and userful.
+Notice: this demo use node-sass , better use "cnpm" to install the resource

 ## Build Setup